Predictive coding: Neural theory in predictive coding

+However, thus far there is no consensus on how the brain most likely implements predictive coding.
+Some theories, for example, propose that supragranular layers contain, not only error, but also prediction neurons.
+It is also still debated through which mechanisms error neurons might compute the prediction error.
+Since prediction errors can be both negative and positive, but biological neurons can only show positive activity, more complex error coding schemes are required.
+To circumvent this problem, more recent theories have proposed that error computation might take place in neural dendrites instead.
+The neural architecture and computations proposed in these dendritic theories are similar to what has been proposed in Hierarchical temporal memory theory of cortex.

 Applying predictive coding

 Perception

 The empirical evidence for predictive coding is most robust for perceptual processing.
 As early as 1999, Rao and Ballard proposed a hierarchical visual processing model in which higher-order visual cortical area sends down predictions and the feedforward connections carry the residual errors between the predictions and the actual lower-level activities.
 According to this model, each level in the hierarchical model network (except the lowest level, which represents the image) attempts to predict the responses at the next lower level via feedback connections, and the error signal is used to correct the estimate of the input signal at each level concurrently.
 Emberson et al. established the top-down modulation in infants using a cross-modal audiovisual omission paradigm, determining that even infant brains have expectation about future sensory input that is carried downstream from visual cortices and are capable of expectation-based feedback.
 Functional near-infrared spectroscopy (fNIRS) data showed that infant occipital cortex responded to unexpected visual omission (with no visual information input) but not to expected visual omission.
 These results establish that in a hierarchically organized perception system, higher-order neurons send down predictions to lower-order neurons, which in turn sends back up the prediction error signal.